octo-technology/Xcode-formatter/README.md

 ### Install uncrustify

-The simpliest way is to use [brew](http://mxcl.github.com/homebrew/):
+The simplest way is to use [brew](http://mxcl.github.com/homebrew/):

 	$ brew install uncrustify